Salzburg Parking Guide 2026: Expert Tips for a Stress-Free Visit

 Street Parking in Salzburg: Rates & Time Limits.

-Street parking is free weekdays from 7:00 PM to 9:00 AM, and all day on Saturdays, Sundays and public holidays.
+Enjoy Free Parking: Street spots are free of charge on weekdays from 19:00 to 9:00, and all day on Saturdays, Sundays, and public holidays.

 Free Parking Zones (Kurzparkzone)